 The Trust is an open-end management investment company consisting of multiple series, including the Funds.
 This SAI relates to the NestYield Total Return Guard ETF, NestYield Dynamic Income ETF and NestYield Visionary ETF.
 The Trust was organized as a Delaware statutory trust on May 19, 2016.
 The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company and the offering of each Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 The Trust is governed by its Board of Trustees (the "Board").
-Tidal Investments LLC (formerly Toroso Investments, LLC) ("Tidal" or the "Adviser") serves as investment adviser to the Funds.
-Nest Egg ETFs, LLC and ZEGA Financial, LLC ("Nest Egg" and "ZEGA" or each a "Sub-Adviser" or collectively "Sub-Advisers") serve as investment sub-advisers to each Fund.
+Tidal Investments LLC ("Tidal" or the "Adviser") serves as investment adviser to the Funds.
+Nest Egg ETFs, LLC ("Nest Egg" or the "Sub-Adviser") serve as investment sub-adviser to each Fund.

 Each Fund offers and issues Shares at their net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
 The Funds generally offers and issues Shares in exchange for cash.
 In addition, the Fund may offer and issue shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
 In that case, the Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-Shares are or will be listed on NYSE Arca, Inc. (the "Exchange").
-Shares of each Fund trade on the Exchange at market prices that may differ from the Shares' respective NAV.
-Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
-As a practical matter, only institutions or large investors, known as "Authorized Participants" or "APs," purchase or redeem Creation Units.
-Except when aggregated in Creation Units, Shares are not individually redeemable.
+Shares of the NestYield Total Return Guard ETF and NestYield Dynamic Income ETF are or will be listed on NYSE Arca, Inc., and Shares of NestYield Visionary ETF are or will be listed on listed on The Nasdaq Stock Market, LLC. (each an "Exchange").
+For convenience, references in the disclosure below to the "Exchange" shall refer to the applicable Exchange on which the Fund's shares are or will be listed.